 Are There Drawbacks?

-If the online travel agency bills you for the ticket (instead of the airline), you will NOT earn 3X points with the American Express Premier Rewards Gold card.
+If the online travel agency bills you for the ticket (instead of the airline), you will NOT earn 3X points with the Premier Rewards Gold Card from American Express.
 That said, in my experience the charge has always been directly from the airline.

 Some online travel agencies, like Priceline, may add a non-refundable service charge to airline bookings.
 You won’t get refunded the service charge if you cancel.

 And if you have to change or cancel your ticket at a later date, you’ll pay fees to the airline and the online travel agency.
 You generally can NOT make the changes directly through the airline if you’ve booked through an online travel agency.